hl7ch/ig-template/README.md

 ## Features
 * Custom logos (see below)
-* Propose a change with is routed through Google Forms to to github
+* Propose a change with is routed through Google Forms to github

 ## Using the ig template